Appendix A) Chronology and Continuity

 past, which none of the original Royal Historians ever dealt with.
 Perhaps they

-were too polite to inquire, but it appears that Glinda was too private to wish to share
+were too polite to inquire, or perhaps Glinda was too private to wish to share

 it with the public.
 In later years things seem to have loosened up, and we can

-glean a basic idea of Glinda's history from the tidbits that modern Royal Historians
+glean a basic idea of her past from the tidbits that modern Royal Historians

 have put forward.

-first revealed to be the daughter of the even more mysterious Gayelette in Dennis Anfuso's
+to be the daughter of the even more mysterious Gaylette, of whom Baum wrote in

 The Wonderful Wizard of Oz: